DylanFinally/Credit-Growth-the-Yield-Curve-and-Financial-Crisis-Prediction-A-Simple-Replication/README.md

 To read the paper, please see: https://www.ecb.europa.eu/pub/pdf/scpwps/ecb.wp2614~6974517ac3.en.pdf

-To see the original work, please visit: https://github.com/bank-of-england/MachineLearningCrisisPrediction
+To see the original coding works, please visit: https://github.com/bank-of-england/MachineLearningCrisisPrediction

-To see the dataset with which the authors were working, please see: https://www.macrohistory.net/database/
+To download the dataset, please see: https://www.macrohistory.net/database/

 Before this, I had not worked with python.
 This work is strictly a simple replication attempt to practice coding with random forests and experimental trees and could offer fellow newcomers useful information through which to learn python.